aldijanaa/GridLayoutApplication/README.md

 # GridLayoutApplication
-Made in Kotlin with Android Studio
+Mobile application made in Kotlin with Android Studio.